2018 Challenge Cup final: Warrington Wolves

-Warrington Wolves drew Championship side Toronto Wolfpack, thrashing them 66–10, before nilling rivals Wigan Warriors, scoring 23 points, to reach the semi-finals.
-The semi-final saw the Wolves comfortably beat relegation threatened Leeds Rhinos 48-12 to reach the final.
+Warrington Wolves drew Championship side Toronto Wolfpack, thrashing them 66–10, before nilling rivals and eventual league champions Wigan Warriors, scoring 23 points, to reach the semi-finals.
+The semi-final saw the Wolves comfortably beat relegation threatened Leeds Rhinos 48–12 to reach the final.

 Match details

 Post match

 As winners of the 2018 Challenge Cup Final, Catalans Dragons became the first non-English team to win the tournament.
 Unfortunately, the match attendance of 50,672 was the lowest since the second world war.
 The presence of Catalans Dragons, a French team, in the final was thought to be a factor; despite an attendance of almost 35,000 more making the journey to Wembley for the 2007 Challenge Cup Final where the Dragons finished as runners-up.